architmang/CFI-Project-Updates/README.md

 ## Monday, May 8th

-This was my first meeting of the CFI project with Shihao, Vijayi.
+This was my first meeting of the CFI project with Shihao, Vijay.
 The project involves data collection & calibration to produce 3D MoCap in the wild.
 We discussed the project objectives, environmental setup & future prospects.
 The project involves data capture in the wild, data processing and multimodality.
 There will be two test runs- on May 30th, June 11th and a final run probably in August.

 ### Data Collection Stage:
 There will be 6 stationery Azure Kinect cameras, two non-stationary GoPros and eye trackers for recording the subjects.
 The cameras capture frames and write them to disk simaltaneously